-The control registers for the TLV320AlC3101 are described in detail as follows.
-All registers are 8 bits in width, with D7 referring to the most-significant bit of each register, and D0 referring to the least-significant bit.
+The control registers for the TLV320AlC3106 are described in detail below.
+All registers are 8 bit in width, with D7 referring to the most significant bit of each register, and D0 referring to the least significant bit.

-Page 0/Register 0: Page Select Register
+Page 0 / Register 0: Page Select Register